klaytn/klaytn-docs/docs/node/service-chain/getting-started/nested-sc.md

 ## Prerequisites <a id="prerequisites"></a>
- - Assume that you have progressed to the ServiceChain configuration and Baobab EN described in the previous [Nested ServiceChain](./nested-sc.md).
+ - Assume that you have progressed to the ServiceChain configuration and Baobab EN described in [Nested ServiceChain](./nested-sc.md).
 So we will briefly explain what was explained in the previous section.
  - Assumptions and Limitations
    - One EN can bridge one-to-one to one of the SCNs of the ServiceChain L2.
 Similarly, one SCN in L2 of the ServiceChain can bridge one-to-one to one of the SCNs in L3.
    - An SCN node can have a main bridge and a sub bridge at the same time.
 However, the port numbers of the main bridge and the sub bridge must be set differently. (eg main-bridge: 50505, sub-bridge:50506)